 A better idea, particularly if you have the slightest doubt, is to examine the parcel before the delivery lorry departs.
 If it is damaged, then refuse to accept delivery and indicate your refusal on the delivery note (bon de livraison) that you will be requested to sign.

 You can also accept delivery but mention on the receipt document réserves émises, colis endommagé.
 Indeed, some companies insist on you checking the parcel and stating the problem on the bon de liveraison but it is of dubious legal validity.

 The supplier has 14 days in which to reimburse you following your claim, after which you can claim interest on the outstanding sum, although you would probably need to go to court to enforce it.

 The level of the reimbursement includes the delivery charge paid, but does not include the cost of sending the product back to the seller, which is at the cost of the buyer, but only provided the supplier advised you it would be at your cost at the time of the order.

-La Poste offer an English speaking service, although it is often difficult to reach.
+As far as La Poste are concerned, they do offer an English speaking service, although it is often difficult to reach.
 You can contact them on 3631 from France, or +33810821821 from abroad.

 The Guides to France are published for general information only.